MichalTorma/android-terminal-setup/README.md

 ## 📋 Requirements

-- Android 16+ with Debian terminal/container
+- **Android 16+** with **Android Terminal** feature enabled
+- **Android Terminal** provides a native Debian container environment
-- Root access (sudo)
+- Root access (sudo) within the Android Terminal
 - Internet connection for package installation
 - Python 3.6+ (installed automatically)
 - Ansible 2.9+ (installed automatically)
 - Git (installed automatically)

+> **What is Android Terminal?**
+>
+> Android Terminal is a native feature in Android 16+ that provides a full Debian container environment directly on your Android device.
+It's not a third-party app like Termux - it's built into the Android system and provides a genuine Linux environment with full package management capabilities.

 ## 🔧 What gets installed